 Celiac, food caused immune-mediated disease

-Immune responses to gluten, the proteins found in cereal grains are a common cause of immune-mediated diseases.
+Immune responses to gluten, the proteins found in cereal grains are a cause of Celiac Disease and other immune-mediated diseases.
 In celiac disease, the gastrointestinal tract is the primary target organ; however systemic disease is an important consequence of cereal grain ingestion in many patients.
 We think that the people diagnosed with celiac disease are a sub-population of a much larger group with gluten allergy.